nbhat1998/PintOS/doc/vm.md

 > Why did you choose the data structure(s) that you did for representing the supplemental page table and frame table?

 **Supplemental page table:**
 We chose not to use a supplemental page table as we found that the existing page table was sufficient enough to implement the required functionalities.
-We only used the remaining free bits of the flags in ptes to distinguish between lazy loaded files, swapped frames, mmaped files and stack growth pages.
+We only used the remaining free bits of the flags in `pte`s to distinguish between lazy loaded files, swapped frames, mmaped files and stack growth pages.
 This means that we had to limit the total amount of swapped pages to 2^20, which we believe is sufficient for the use case.
 The address part of the pts is used in many different ways if the pte is not present: